 The question that arises is why the asset managers of pension funds, with all their supposed domain expertise of risk spread across many asset classes, each with their specialized manager, cannot seem to outperform a public index fund.

 The first significant reason I highlighted over ten years ago is that asset allocators and managers confound risk with distribution, a confounding of cause and consequence, leading, in the words of Friedrich Nietzsche, to grave depravity of reason.

 The second primary reason is asset allocators deploy an embedded diversification of bottom-heavy risk of no less than ten levels.
-No critical path to risk/return expectations can be established across this kind of Babylonian Tower of diversification.
+No critical path to risk/return expectations can be established across this Babylonian Tower of diversification.
 The obfuscation of enormous embedded risk cannot produce the consistent returns of well-defined risk.

 For example, if I run the pension fund of California school teachers, and I do not invest in or influence the investment in schools, the risk that those members will atrophy is high and thus reduces the money coming into the fund to produce consistent returns.